rigetti/pyquil/docs/source/qvm.rst

     results = qc.run_and_measure(p, trials=5)
     print(results)

-Trials specifies how many times to run this program.
+``trials`` specifies how many times to run this program.
 Let's see our results:

 .. parsed-literal::